-CME/CE credit available August 1, 2019 – March 30, 2020.
-Estimated time to complete all chapters: 14.25 hours.
+CME/CE credit available May 13, 2020 – May 13, 2021.
+Estimated time to complete all chapters: 14 hours.
 Jointly provided by the Annenberg Center for Health Sciences at Eisenhower and American Academy of HIV Medicine, in collaboration with Postgraduate Institute for Medicine.
-This activity is supported by independent educational grants from Gilead Sciences, Inc. and Janssen Therapeutics, Division of Janssen Products, LP.

 The American Academy of HIV Medicine (AAHIVM), the American Geriatrics Society (AGS) and the AIDS Community Research Initiative of America (ACRIA) released the first clinical treatment strategies for managing older HIV patients: The HIV and Aging Consensus Project: Recommended Treatment Strategies for Clinicians Managing Older Patients with HIV in the fall of 2011.

 Among those with HIV infection receiving ART (Antiretroviral Therapy), the proportion achieving viral suppression is growing, aging, and experiencing a widening spectrum of “non-AIDS” diseases.
 Concurrently, AIDS-defining conditions are less common.

 We recommend routine, opt-out screening for HIV infection in all adults, including those over the age of 65.
 As described below, HIV screening based on identification of risk factors alone is not effective, especially since older adults may be more likely than the general population to have unrecognized risks, and are therefore more likely to present late in the course of infection with HIV/AIDS.